dancoder-engineer/QBasic-Classics-main/README.md

 ```
 Each label is its own object, named as what you would call it.
 The label is a string, and can obviously be numbers or letters, the game in this example used all numbers but it didn't have to.

 "image" is the image you want to load for this label.
-If there's nothing there, it'll load the name of the label + .pmg, for example for this label it would load 20.png.
-All images go in the ./images/ folder
+If there's nothing there, it'll load the name of the label + .png, for example for this label it would load 20.png.
+All images go in the ./images/ folder.

 The "text" is what you want the text in the text box to say.
 What would you PRINT in QBasic?